srambharose/portfolio/README.md

-This is Sathya Rambharose's portfolio for the Marketing & Communications Coordinator position at SHN.
+This serves as Sathya Rambharose's portfolio for the Marketing & Communications Coordinator position at SHN.

 It's split into three main sections: Cornell Detailing, TooSix Productions and Scarborough Health Network: